 We’re big fans of Gretchen Rubin over here at Whole Whale.
 So when she released her latest book, The Four Tendencies, we dove right in.
 One of the most influential authors writing about happiness and human nature, Rubin has the ability to simplify the complex in a humorous way that is widely accessible to many audiences.

 The Four Tendencies helps individuals to answer the question, “How do I respond to expectations?”
 Through years of research, Rubin discovered that people fall into 4 categories when answering this question: Upholders, Questioners, Obligers, and Rebels.
 These 4 categories are ways of divining whether an individual is more likely to meet outer expectations, inner expectations, both, or neither.
-While there is no one-size-fits-all solution when it comes to happiness and productivity, below we dive into each tendency and explain how knowing this framework can help you and your organization be healthier, happier, and more productive.Now on the #NonprofitBookshelf: Our resident Rebel on @GretchenRubin's The Four Tendencies — and why… Click To Tweet
+While there is no one-size-fits-all solution when it comes to happiness and productivity, below we dive into each tendency and explain how knowing this framework can help you and your organization be healthier, happier, and more productive.Now on the #NonprofitBookshelf: Our resident Rebel on @GretchenRubin's The Four Tendencies — and why knowing them will help your organization.
+Click To Tweet

 Upholders make up only 19% of the population (the second smallest group, behind Rebels) and are people who can easily meet both outer and inner expectations.
 Your boss gives you a deadline at work?
 Done.
 And probably done early.
 You decide you want to exercise 3 times a week?
 No problem.
 Upholders like to know what the expectations are and they love to meet them.